Mantas-2155X/KK_CrossEye/README.md

    * ~~focus does not work~~ Fixed in v1.2

 3. **During H**
-   * ~~touching/kiss does not work~~ Fixed in v1.4 (touch colliders on LEFT side of screen, crossed eyes looks centered)
+   * ~~touching/kiss does not work~~ Fixed in v1.4
+   * touching/kiss positions not perfect, but accurate enough.
+LEFT side of screen, crossed looks centered.

 4. **Live**
    * focus does not work (no colliders, not fixable for now)